Ed-Fi-Alliance-OSS/Data-Management-Service/src/deployments/kubernetes/README.md

 > [!IMPORTANT]
 > At the moment, the postgres infrastructure is only for demo purposes and does not connect
 > to the Data Management Service.

+## File Description

+The folder includes a series of YAML files to handle the Kubernetes Setup, this includes:

+* Data Management Service and Deployment: Building and deployment of Data Management Service pod
+* Postgres Service, Deployment and Persistent Volume Claim: Building, deployment and volumes for Postgres pod.
+* Config Map: Environment variables
+* Secrets: Encrypted secret values example.